 The Community Emergency Response Team (CERT) program trains people to be better prepared to respond to emergency situations in their communities during times of disaster.
 When emergencies happen, CERT members can give critical support to first responders, provide immediate assistance to victims, and organize spontaneous volunteers at a disaster site.
 CERT members can also help with non-emergency projects that help improve the safety of the community.

 The CERT course is taught in the community by a trained team of first responders and trained CERT members who have completed a CERT Train-the-Trainer course conducted by their state training office for Emergency Management, or FEMA’s Emergency Management Institute (EMI), located in Emmitsburg, Maryland.
 CERT training includes disaster preparedness, disaster fire suppression, basic disaster medical operations, and light search and rescue operations.

-If you are interested in becoming a C.E.R.T member please fill out the C.E.R.T Application and return it to the Bedford Police Department Community Relations Division.
+If you are interested in becoming a CERT member, please fill out the CERT Application and either return or email the completed form to the Bedford Fire Department.